codejedi-ai/CS452ROTOS-SMP-MekkanaOS/DarcyOS/K4 Readme.md

 I have simulated the UART queue.
 I made two data structures that are meant to push and pull.

 Instead of having one IO server, I have an I server and an O server. the I server is responsible for the input

+I made an input queue for the marklin, in which all put C commands would be enqueued.
+I used my favourite circular queue methodology to keep track of the command.
+THis way we can ensure that all putc commands are executed properlly.